 Three Ways to Dye Eggs March 29, 2012

-When I was little , we colored eggs every year in the spring: one dozen of the big white eggs we bought from the grocery store.
+When I was little , we liked to dye eggs every year in the spring: one dozen of the big white eggs we bought from the grocery store.
 This was the era before—okay, way before—backyard chicken keeping was popular.
 Not only that, but I lived in town, away from any local farmers who might have real eggs for us.
 Grocery store eggs it had to be.

 Once I was older, I began buying brown eggs for eating, rather than white.
 Why?
 I’m not sure.
 I think I had the vague notion that they were farmier, but the truth is that the color of the shell has nothing to do with the taste or nutrition of the egg.
 The only thing that affects the egg’s nutrition is the hens’ diet.
 Hens with access to pasture lay healthier eggs.